Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Speak B1 German**
     You can understand what people say when they talk in a simple language about certain topics.
 You can do things like open a bank account without help.
 - [ ] **Support yourself**
     Your income or your spouse's income covers your cost of living.
-If you have children or an unemployed spouse, it also covers their cost of living.[^16]
+If you have children or an unemployed spouse, it must also cover their cost of living.[^16]
 - [ ] **Have a place to live**
     Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-the-same-address) for you and your family.